Importing paintball markers to Australia

 Paintball ammunition and hoppers

-You require Police Certification to import Paintball ammunition (known as paintballs) for use with paintball markers.
+You need Police Certification to import Paintball ammunition (known as paintballs) for use with paintball markers.

 When you import paintball ammunition with the firearms, you can list the ammunition on the same import document as the firearms.